lpmi-13/current-projects/README.md

 ## 122) Micromaterial to visualize placing ECS tasks into instances in a cluster
 - make sure the task reservations (CPU/RAM) are variable and also that the VM specs are variable
-- probably just drag and drop "taks" into VMs to watch how mismatches might throw specific errors: unable to place task because no container instances met all of its requirements
+- probably just drag and drop "tasks" into VMs to watch how mismatches might throw specific errors: unable to place task because no container instances met all of its requirements
 - see if anyone on awsnewbies or cloudnewbies finds this useful

 ## 123) Micromaterial to practice creating an allow list via regex for web form validation